 Newsflash: Having a proxy or a VPN may have just become a necessity for Netflix users.
 Netflix has long attempted to keep people from using a proxy server or a VPN to access content from other regions.
 This geoblocking (also known as geofencing) is done to honor Netflix contracts with content providers.

 According to various reports that hit the internet as we were readying this article for publication, Netflix has begun blocking some IP address subnets that are considered ‘residential.’
 This is presumably because VPNs or Proxies were using addresses in these subnets to get around Netflix geoblocking.
+(See our guide on the best Netflix VPN for more on this topic.)

 Unfortunately, blocking these subnets is said to be resulting in hundreds of thousands of legitimate Netflix home users being blocked from access as well.
 One solution to the problem is to release your public IP address and claim a new one.
 But this isn’t something it is easy for a typical home user to do… unless they install a VPN or connect to a proxy server which will give them a new IP address to use automatically.